Desktop computers. Mobile phones. Wi-Fi.

 Allocating fault between driver & vehicle

-Accordingly, many lawsuits will involve suing both the driver and the manufacturer due to questions surrounding which party is at fault for the accident.
+Accordingly, many lawsuits may involve suing both the driver and the manufacturer due to questions surrounding which party is at fault for the accident.
 In such instances, establishing liability on one party or the other might be difficult, causing some more complex lawsuits where car manufacturers and drivers identify each other as the responsible party for a collision resulting in injury or damage.

 The final word